All Episodes

 And so the next wave down here is like this, and then it comes on up here.

-and so it so it's horizontally it's it's going this far from here to here, if that distance A is greater than 75% of the mass of water as it rises up, that will be a cresting wave.
+If that distance A is greater than 75% of the mass of water as it rises up, that will be a cresting wave.

-So, in other words, if this distance here were to actually bring the height of the water up this high in a theoretical sense, it won't get that high because it's 75% of this mass can be supported outside of the water at maximum.
+So in other words, if this distance here were to actually bring the height of the water up this high in a theoretical sense, it won't get that high because it's 75% of this mass can be supported outside of the water at maximum.

-So it would be like one fingers, it'd be like right there, so it would crest right here.
+So it would be like one finger, so it'd be like right there.

 So this wave would crest right there.

-And so if this next one right here is like that, well, you can only get 75% of this mass right there, and so this wave would only come on up that high.
+And so if this next one right here is like that, well, you can only get 75% of this mass right there.

 So that's going to be the height of your tsunami.

-So in this case, right here, say that we do have La Palma crush off, right?
+So in this case right here, say that we do have La Palma crush off, right?

 So you can swim out 30 feet, and then it is much deeper than 30 feet out at 30 feet distant.